Approximating linear response by nonintrusive shadowing algorithms: Preparations

-A homogeneous tangent solution, $\{w_k\}_{k=0}^\infty$, where $w_k$ is a vector at $u_k$, is the solution of the homogeneous tangent equation,
+A homogeneous tangent solution, $\{w_k\}_{k\in \Z}$, where $w_k$ is a vector at $u_k$, is the solution of the homogeneous tangent equation,

-This equation governs perturbation on trajectories caused by perturbing initial conditions; unlike the inhomogeneous version, here $s$ is fixed.
+This equation governs \ree{a} perturbation on a trajectory caused by perturbing the initial condition; unlike the inhomogeneous version, here $\gamma$ is fixed.

-This paper assumes uniform hyperbolicity, that is, for every $u$ on the attractor, there is a splitting of the tangent space $\R^M(u)=V^+(u) \bigoplus V^-(u)$, where $V^+$ is the unstable subspace of dimension $m$, and $V^-$ the stable subspace.
-Moreover, there is a constant $C_1>0$ and $\lambda\in (0,1)$ such that,
+This paper assumes uniform hyperbolicity, that is, for every $u$ on a compact invariant set $\cT$, there is a splitting of the tangent space at $u$, $\R^M(u)=V^+(u) \bigoplus V^-(u)$, where $V^+$ is the unstable subspace of dimension $m$, and $V^-$ the stable subspace.
+Moreover, there is a constant $C_1\ge 1$ and $\lambda\in (0,1)$ such that,